Doron Perez: World Zionist Organization

-In November 2025 Peretz was elected as chairman of the World Zionist Organization to be shared on a rotational basis with incumbent WZO chariman Yaakov Hagoel.
+In November 2025 Perez was elected as chairman of the World Zionist Organization to be shared on a rotational basis with incumbent WZO chairman Yaakov Hagoel.
+Following a subsequent agreement, Rabbi Perez was elected as the President of the World Zionist Organization.

 Personal life

 Rabbi Perez lives in Yad Binyamin with his wife Shelley and four children.

 He is also the author of the books “Leading the Way” and “The Jewish State From Opposition to Opportunity”.

 Perez' son, Daniel, was declared missing in action following the Gaza war before his death was confirmed in March 2024.
 Daniel was a commander of a tank crew in the Israel Defense Forces.
 During the invasion his tank came under attack at Nahal Oz and was destroyed.
-One crewmen was killed and Daniel and two other crewmen were listed as missing until March 2024.
+One crewman was killed and Daniel and two other crewmen were listed as missing until March 2024.
 His other son, Yonatan, was lightly wounded in action.